 Postgraduate tuition fee and maintenance loans

-If you’re looking to train on a non-salaried postgraduate teacher training course but are not eligible to receive a bursary or scholarship to fund your teacher training, there are other forms of financial support.
-Tuition fee and maintenance loans are available to help you successfully complete your training year and start your new career.
+If you’re looking to train on a non-salaried teacher training course, you could receive a tuition fee and maintenance loan to help you successfully complete your postgraduate teacher training year and start your new career.
 This is available to all eligible postgraduate teacher trainees, with or without a bursary or scholarship.

 Tuition fees and any other financial support you might receive will depend on your status as a home, EU/EEA or overseas student.
 Make sure you’re aware of the level of support you’re eligible for before you apply for teacher training.